-In this Atlanta CityPASS review, we’ll explore how this sightseeing pass works, what it offers, and whether it provides a good value for you.
+In this Atlanta CityPASS review, we explore how the sightseeing pass works, what it offers, and whether it provides a good value for you.
 Enjoy!

 Like most major cities, sightseeing in Atlanta doesn’t come cheap.
 To make the most of your time and money while you’re there, I have a potential solution for you – the Atlanta CityPASS.

 The Atlanta CityPASS is a sightseeing card designed to save you money on some of the best attractions in Atlanta.
-The pass sells for a set price and offers admission to five of Atlanta’s top seven attractions.
-Three of the attractions are included on every pass while you’ll have the option of choosing from two of the other four options.
+The pass sells for a set price and offers admission to five of Atlanta’s top six attractions.
+Three of the attractions are included on every pass, and you have the option of choosing from two of the remaining three options.

 As you might expect, the price of the pass is less than cost of regular admission at the included attractions.
-In fact, if you visit all five attractions, you’ll save 36-40% on admission fees using the Atlanta CityPASS.
+In fact, if you visit all five attractions, you’ll save up to 44% on admission fees using the Atlanta CityPASS.

-Once you visit your first attraction, the Atlanta CityPASS is valid for nine consecutive days.
+Once you have your tickets, simply activate the pass by presenting a ticket at your first attraction.
+After that, the Atlanta CityPASS is valid for nine consecutive days.
 That gives you plenty of time to check out the attractions you’ve selected.

-The Atlanta CityPASS includes entry to five of the seven hottest attractions in Atlanta.
+The Atlanta CityPASS includes entry to five of the six hottest attractions in Atlanta.
 Every pass includes:

 While the attractions you choose will ultimately depend on your own personal preferences, these are all great options worth checking out.

-As you can see, the regular admission prices to some of these places are pretty steep (Georgia Aquarium, I’m looking at you).
-Luckily, you can save up to 40% with the Atlanta CityPASS.
+As you can see, the regular admission prices to some of these places are fairly steep (Georgia Aquarium, I’m looking at you).
+Luckily, you can save up to 44% with the Atlanta CityPASS.

 How Much Does the Atlanta CityPASS Cost?

-Now that you know what attractions are on the table, let’s take a look at the cost of the Atlanta CityPASS.
+Now that you know what attractions are on the table, let’s look at the cost of the Atlanta CityPASS.

-As you can see, the Atlanta CityPASS saves you 40% off the regular price of admission when you visit all five attractions and choose the most expensive options with your either/or choices.
-(If you’re counting, that would be the College Football Hall of Fame and Zoo Atlanta.)
+As you can see, the Atlanta CityPASS saves you up to 44% off the regular price of admission when you visit all five attractions and choose the most expensive optional attractions.
+(If you’re counting, that would be the College Football Hall of Fame and the Fernbank Museum of Natural History.)

-Even if you visit the two attractions with slightly lower prices, you’d still save 36% by using the pass.
-Regardless, I call that a pretty good value.
+Even if you visit a combination with slightly lower prices, you’d still save about 42% by using the pass.
+Regardless, I call that a pretty great value.

-Think about it this way: If you visited only the Aquarium plus any other two attractions, the Atlanta CityPASS would pay for itself and save you some money.
+Think about it this way: If you visited only the Aquarium plus any two of the other attractions, the Atlanta CityPASS would pay for itself and save you some money.
 Visit a fourth attraction, you’re saving even more.
-Visit all five and you’re saving 36-40% off the cost of regular admission.
+Visit all five and you’re saving up to 44% off the cost of regular admission.

 Here’s my take: If you’re confident you’ll visit at least four of these attractions (including the Aquarium), the Atlanta CityPASS is a good deal for you.